 In Pfeiffer syndrome, the coronal, lambdoid and sagittal sutures fuse before birth.
-Pfeiffer syndrome can be regarded as a spectrum disorder, in that the signs and symptoms vary from mild to severe.
+Pfeiffer syndrome can be regarded as a spectrum disorder, in that it's signs and symptoms vary from mild to severe.
 Doctors tend to categorise Pfeiffer syndrome into three groups according to severity:

-In type 1, the effects of the mutation can be mild and the child's appearance little affected, apart from the characteristic broad thumbs and big toes - see below.
+In type I, the effects of the mutation can be mild and the child's appearance little affected, apart from the characteristic broad thumbs and big toes - see below.

-Type 2 and 3 are much more severe.
-Many sutures are affected and the head-shape and the face are very abnormal.
+Type II and III are much more severe.
+Many sutures are affected and the headshape and the face are very abnormal.
 The skull is short from front to back and very tall (turricephalic).
 The face can be quite set back and the eyes protruding.

-The difference between Type 2 and 3 is that in Type 2 there is also hydrocephalus and this pushes the skull into the shape (when seen from in front) of a cloverleaf - the cloverleaf skull.
+The difference between Type II and III is that in Type II there is also hydrocephalus and this pushes the skull into the shape (when seen from in front) of a cloverleaf - the cloverleaf skull.

-Raised pressure inside the head is common in both Type 2 and 3 Pfeiffer syndrome but fusion of the elbow and knee joints can occur in any type.
+Raised pressure inside the head is common

+in both Type II and III Pfeiffer syndrome but fusion of the elbow and knee joints can occur in any type.